OmniBrew/sw5e-data/text/en/manual/charisma.md

 When setting the saving throw DC of a reputation benefit.
 The DC = __8 + your proficiency bonus + your Charisma modifier__.

 ### Powercasting Ability
-In Mass Effect 5e, Charisma is not used as a powercasting ability.
+In Star Wars 5e, Charisma is not used as a powercasting ability.
 The debate about which classes should use Charisma has been constant and never reached consensus.
 As such, these rules outline using Widsom for Biotic powers and Intelligence for Tech powers.
-But we encourage each group and/or GM to use whatever rules they feel best suits their own interpretation of the Mass Effect games and the mental stats (Widsom, Intelligence, Charisma).
+But we encourage each group and/or GM to use whatever rules they feel best suits their own interpretation of the Star Wars games and the mental stats (Widsom, Intelligence, Charisma).

 Additionally, anyone who creates new classes for this system can freely use Charisma as a powercasting modifier if they feel it is a more representative stat for the class's powercasting ability.